timamero/react-gatsby-notes-app/README.md

 # 📓 Notes Application

-A simple notes we application.
+A simple notes web application.
 This application was created with React, Gatsby, and Typescript.

 ## 🚀 Quick Start